 Around 7,000 different substances are contained in the wine.
 The approximately 50 most common of these, together with their interaction, make up the nature or the very special quality of a wine.
 Especially the diverse ones flavorings shape that Aroma or that bouquet of a wine and can from a professional degustator (Wine taster) at one wine review also be clearly identified and named.
 This can also be learned through appropriate practice.
 Even inexperienced people can easily smell the aromas of bitter almond. butter.
 Cassis (black currant or ribisl), strawberry. clove. yeast. coffee Cherry coconut. nutmeg. paprika. pepper. vanilla. lemon and plum can be recognized.

-Aroma substances or aroma groups in the wine anthocyanins. carotenoids.
-Damascenone. ester. eugenol. furfural. lactones. lignin. linalool.
-Megastigmatrienon. methoxypyrazine. nerol. phenols. sotolone. tannins. terpenes. thiols. vanillin and cinnamate, Certain of them work like pheromones with aphrodisiac effect.
-They also have a taste-changing effect oenological enzymes and oenological tannins, Where through prohibited substances the limit to wine adulteration is exceeded, z.
+Aroma substances or aroma groups in the wine anthocyanins. carotenoids (and resulting from chemical processes norisoprenoids such as B. Damascenone and TDN ) ester. eugenol. furfural. lactones. lignin. linalool.
+Megastigmatrienon. methoxypyrazine. nerol. phenols. sotolone. tannins. terpenes. thiols. vanillin and cinnamate, Some look like pheromones with aphrodisiac effect.
+They also have a taste-changing effect oenological enzymes and oenological tannins, Where the limit to wine adulteration is exceeded, z.
 T. through Nuclear Magnetic Resonance (NMR) or mass spectrometry even with the smallest amounts (0.001%) can be determined (see also under ADI ).

 Images: Pixabay - more than 1 million free images